Carnegie Library

 Chickasaw County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Chickasaw County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Chickasaw County, Mississippi.

 - 1836: Chickasaw County is established as part of the State of Mississippi.